Section508Coordinators/ACRT/README.md

 # Project Title
 “Accessibility Conformance Report Tool (ACRT)”

-This application will record test results from testers.All input data will be stored as JSON &/or html file in local machine.
+This browser based standalone application which records test results from testers.All input data will be stored as JSON &/or html file in local machine which can be shared with others as needed.
 JSON file can be further manipulated for analytics and reporting purposes.

 ## Getting Started
 Download/Copy files to your local machine.
 Once downloaded, unzip if needed.
-Prefered browser is Google Chrome or Microsoft edge or firefox.Open "index.html"  which is landing page for this application.
-You will see menu 'Instruction' for detail instruction how to use this tool.
+Open "index.html"  which is landing page for this application.
+You will see menu 'Instruction' for detail instruction how to use this tool.Prefered browser is Google Chrome or Microsoft edge or firefox.

 ## Instruction to use application